Hodgkin's lymphoma (Hodgkin's disease)

-Advances in diagnosis and treatment of Hodgkin's lymphoma have helped give people with this diagnosis the chance for a full recovery.
+Advances in diagnosis and treatment of Hodgkin's lymphoma have helped give people with this disease the chance for a full recovery.
 The prognosis continues to improve for people with Hodgkin's lymphoma.

 - Painless swelling of lymph nodes in your neck, armpits or groin